-I’m organizing a workshop and/or excursion of Yunnan Province in China – the birthplace of Wing Chun (Ving Tsun) – according to Great Grandmaster Ip Man.
+I’m organizing an excursion of Yunnan Province in China – the birthplace of Wing Chun (Ving Tsun) – according to Great Grandmaster Ip Man.
 GGM Ip Man related the story of Yim Wing Chun, of how she and her father left Guangzhou (Canton) to Yunnan (Southern Clouds) in the Daliang (Big Cool) Mountain region to escape conviction from a false accusation.
 In the same period, Abbess Ng Mui had also escaped to the White Crane Temple in Daliang Mountain when she was being hunted by the Manchurian government that had burnt down the Shaolin Temple and was occupying and ruling China at the time.

 The northern part of the Daliang Mountain is situated in the Sichuan (Szechuan) Province; whereas, the southern side of Daliang Mountain is situated in Yunnan.
 The locals call it Xiaoliang (Small Cool) Mountain.
 Although GGM Ip Man did not specify where the fight between Yim Wing Chun and the local warlord occured, I suspect it was in Lijiang for reasons I’ve stated in my blog, Tracing Wing Chun’s Origins, that you can visit.